Culture Shock in Canada

 Weather in Canada

-One of the biggest changes that expats will encounter is the weather in Canada.
+One of the biggest challenges that expats will encounter is the weather in Canada.
 Many newcomers, especially those from warmer climates, will discover long and often harsh winters.
 The northern territories are at the receiving end of the most extreme levels but those provinces and cities closer to the United States border typically enjoy more temperate weather.
 Summer, however, can be lovely and warm, with both the west and east coast basking in milder conditions.